Frozen Waterfall – Fishing Point, St. Anthony, NL

 A tour of St. Anthony is not complete unless it is coupled with some time to capture the landscape and natural wonder that Fishing Point so freely offers.
 Get out and find your frozen waterfall today!Live Rural NL – Christopher C. Mitchelmore, MHA The Straits-White Bay North

-Posted on January 21, 2012, in Landscapes/Geography, Vacations and tagged fish, Fishing Point, German language, Great Northern Peninsula, Newfoundland & Labrador, St. Anthony, st. anthony bight, waterfall.
+Posted on January 21, 2012, in Nature, Vacations and tagged fish, Fishing Point, German language, Great Northern Peninsula, Newfoundland & Labrador, St. Anthony, st. anthony bight, waterfall.
 Bookmark the permalink.
 Leave a comment.